Explanation of the Meta Asset Data taken from our Back End

 In summary, metadata structures are the backbone of the gaming world, enabling consistent, accurate, and detailed descriptions of digital assets.
 Standardized metadata is the common language that applications like Metapro rely on to make sense of in-game data, and properties are the showcase for the unique attributes that make each digital asset special.
 This combination creates a richer and more informative gaming experience for players and collectors alike.

 Our metadata is inspired by the Enji metadata standard.
-To learn more about the Enji standard, click on the
+To learn more about the Enji standard, click on the link.

 In the 'Token' section, you'll discover essential details about the token.
 Here, you can access crucial information, such as the token's unique identifier (Token ID), the contract or protocol address associated with the token, and the quantity of this specific token that has been created (a characteristic often seen in tokens based on the ERC1155 standard).
 Below, you'll find a breakdown of the specific information contained within this section.
 FilesSpec and Properties have been addressed separately in the documentation for your convenience.